AMT Leif Ericson Galactic Cruiser and U.F.O Mystery Ship

 Mike was also kind enough to retouch the scanned boxtop image of the Leif Ericson; my box had some nasty creases and was too big for my scanner, so I had to patch together two scans to make a single image.
 Thanks Mike!

 The short story included with the Leif Ericson mentions that this kit was the first of several kits in AMT's "Strategic Space Command" series.
-This may have been an attempt by AMT to start their own line of non-Star Trek spaceship models; in any case, only the Leif Ericson (and its alter ego, the UFO Mystery Ship) were produced.
+This may have been an attempt by the 1960s AMT to start their own line of non-Star Trek spaceship models; in any case, only the Leif Ericson (and its alter ego, the UFO Mystery Ship) were produced.

 I digitized the "Sounds of Outer Space" record in 2004.
 I want to thank my friend David White for doing the conversion for me.
 The sound quality isn't great, but better than I had expected from a 36 year old paper record.
 I also want to thank Jack Urso for cleaning up the audio.
-The version below sounds much better than the original version that I had here.
+The version below sounds much better than the version that I had here originally.

 - if you dare.